NASH Contender Galectin Therapeutics Could Run Up Nicely - But Don't Stick Around

 On the con side, none of the usual institutions I keep tabs on are in the name.
 Just over 22% of shares are owned by insiders, while only 18% is held by institutions.
 Noteworthy holders include 10X Fund (over 3 million shares), Director James Czirr (over 800,000 shares) and businessman Richard Uihlein (~2.5 million shares).
 Lack of institutional interest is a clear negative and paints the stock in a negative light.

-Additionally, a few years back the company got bad press for using stock promoter Emerging Growth which made over the top comparisons to leading NASH firm Intercept Pharmaceuticals.
+Additionally, a few years back the company got bad press for using stock promoter Emerging Growth, which made over-the-top comparisons to leading NASH firm Intercept Pharmaceuticals.
 Earlier this year as well there were very misleading promotions about the firm calling it the next Tobira (acquired for $1.7 billion), overemphasizing the relationship with businessman Richard Uihlein as an indicator of success and making it seem that the company is a frontrunner in the NASH space.
-Whenever I see such over the top language my skepticism immediately identifies such occurrences as red flags.
-Such promotion or excess optimism could have lead to the large gain in share price at the beginning of the year.
+Whenever I see such over-the-top language, my skepticism immediately identifies such occurrences as red flags.
+Such promotion or excess optimism could have led to the large gain in share price at the beginning of the year.

 GALT data by YCharts